-In this army woman has been too often the unnamed heroine.
+In this army, woman has been too often the unnamed heroine.

 Let us not forget her now.
-Her patience, her courage, her fortitude, her tact, and her presence of mind in trying hours; these are the shining virtues which we have to record.
+Her patience, her courage, her fortitude, her tact, and her presence of mind in trying hours; these are the shining virtues that we have to record.
 Woman “as a pioneer” standing beside her rougher, stronger companion — man; first on the voyage across a stormy ocean, from England to America; then at Plymouth, and Jamestown, and all the settlements first planted by Europeans on our Coast; then through the trackless wilderness, onward across the continent, till every river has been forded, and every chain of mountains has been scaled, the Peaceful Ocean has been reached, and fifty thousand cities, towns, and hamlets all over the land have been formed from those aggregations of household life where woman’s work has been wrought out to its fullness.

 The benign spirit of Christianity has lifted woman from the position she held under other religious systems and elevated her to a higher sphere.
-She is brought forward as a teacher; she displays a martyr’s courage in the presence of pestilence, or ascends the deck of the mission-ship to take her part in “perils among the heathen.”
+She is brought forward as a teacher; she displays a martyr’s courage in the presence of pestilence or ascends the deck of the mission-ship to take her part in “perils among the heathen.”
 She endures the hardships and faces the dangers of colonial life with a new sense of her responsibility as a wife and mother.
-In all these capacities, whether teaching, ministering to the sick, or carrying the Gospel to the heathen, she shows the same self-devotion as in “the brave days of old;” it is this quality which peculiarly fits her to be the pioneer’s companion in the new world, and by her works in that capacity she must be judged.
+In all these capacities, whether teaching, ministering to the sick, or carrying the Gospel to the heathen, she shows the same self-devotion as in “the brave days of old;” it is this quality which peculiarly fits her to be the pioneer’s companion in the new world, and by her works, in that capacity, she must be judged.

 If all true greatness should be estimated by the good it performs, it is peculiarly desirable that woman’s claims to distinction should thus be estimated and awarded.
-In America her presence has been acknowledged, and her aid faithfully rendered from the beginning.
-In the era of colonial life; in the cruel wars with the aborigines; in the struggle of the Revolution; in the western march of the army of exploration and settlement, a grateful people must now recognize her services.
+In America, her presence has been acknowledged, and her aid faithfully rendered from the beginning.
+In the era of colonial life, in the cruel wars with the aborigines, in the struggle of the Revolution, in the western march of the army of exploration and settlement, a grateful people must now recognize her services.

-There is a beautiful tradition, that the first foot which pressed the snow-clad rock of Plymouth was that of Mary Chilton, a fair young maiden, and that the last survivor of those heroic pioneers was Mary Allerton, who lived to see the planting of twelve out of the thirteen colonies, which formed the nucleus of these United States.
+There is a beautiful tradition that the first foot which pressed the snow-clad rock of Plymouth was that of Mary Chilton, a fair young maiden and that the last survivor of those heroic pioneers was Mary Allerton, who lived to see the planting of twelve out of the thirteen colonies, which formed the nucleus of these United States.

-In the Mayflower, nineteen wives accompanied their husbands to a waste land and uninhabited, save by the wily and vengeful savage.
-On the un-floored hut, she who had been nurtured amid the rich carpets and curtains of the motherland, rocked her new-born babe, and complained not.
+In the Mayflower, nineteen wives accompanied their husbands to a wasteland and uninhabited, save by the wily and vengeful savage.
+On the un-floored hut, she who had been nurtured amid the rich carpets and curtains of the motherland rocked her newborn babe and complained not.
 She, who in the home of her youth had arranged the gorgeous shades of embroidery, or, perchance, had compounded the rich venison pasty, as her share in the housekeeping, now pounded the coarse Indian corn for her children’s bread, and bade them ask God’s blessing, ere they took their scanty portion.
 When the snows sifted through the miserable roof-tree upon her little ones, she gathered them closer to her bosom; she taught them the Bible, and the catechism, and the holy hymn, though the war-whoop of the Indian rang through the wild.
-Amid the untold hardships of colonial life she infused new strength into her husband by her firmness, and solaced his weary hours by her love.
+Amid the untold hardships of colonial life, she infused new strength into her husband by her firmness and solaced his weary hours by her love.
 She was to him, “—-an undergoing spirit, to bear up against whate’er ensued.”